inveniosoftware/docs-invenio-rdm/docs/reference/widgets.md

 - **label** `String` _required_: The label for the element's display.
 This is used whenever the field should be displayed e.g upload form, landing page etc.

-- **description** `String` _required_: The desciption for the element's display.
+- **description** `String` _required_: The description for the element's display.
 You should provide useful information on how the users should fill this field in.

 - **icon** `String` _optional_: The optional icon that your field might have.
-The value should be one of the [semantic ui icons](https://react.semantic-ui.com/elements/icon/).
+The value should be one of the [Semantic UI icons](https://react.semantic-ui.com/elements/icon/).

 - **required** `Boolean` _optional_: Define if the field should be required i.e display the `*` symbol.

-- **editorConfig** `Object` _optional_: The config to pass to the underlying HTML editor as described in the [CKEditor configuration](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editorconfig-EditorConfig.html) page.
+- **editorConfig** `Object` _optional_: The config to pass to the underlying HTML WYSIWYG editor as described in the [CKEditor configuration](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editorconfig-EditorConfig.html) page.

 ## TextArea

-An input field that accepts a multi line text.
+An input field for multi line text.

 ### Usage